mikeqfu/pyrcs/README.md

 # railwaycodes-pyutils
-Tools for scraping GB's railway codes and some other relevant data
+Tools for acquiring GB's railway codes and some other relevant data

 http://www.railwaycodes.org.uk/misc/acknowledgements.shtm